vPeteWalker/CSU/failure/node/node.rst

 There are two example scenarios you can run to demonstrate the cluster resiliency during this event:

    - BASIC: Create two VMs, one on the host that is running on the host you are shutting down, one on a host that will remain untouched.
 Begin a continuous ping between these VMs prior to issuing the shutdown command via IPMI, and observe that pings are lost once the host is powered off, and the VM resumes operation after the HA event.
-Creating VMs is outlined in :ref:`vmmanage`

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.
-Setup of X-Ray is outlined in :ref:`xray`.
-Instructions for running the OLTP Simulator can be found in :ref:`xray3`.

    - HIGHLY RECOMMENDED: Use X-Ray to run Extended Node Failure test (estimated time of completion: varies, up to 11 hours).
 Utilizing this method will generate data on the cluster, is easily repeatable, supports multiple platforms, creates visual data, and effectively does everything else in the exercise automatically.
 If you choose this method, you may skip the exercise below.